-The hatch opened and he leaped out.
+The hatch opened, and he leaped out.
 At first, he was stunned by the brightness.
-It was night on the other side of the world but it was dawn here in Toontown.
-Still it felt unusually bright.
+It was night on the other side of the world, but it was dawn here in Toontown.
+Still, it felt unusually bright.
 It was really happy and cheerful and quiet.
 He had not heard something this quiet for a long time.
-Looking around at the playground, he couldn't figure out what was wrong.
+Looking around at the park, he couldn't figure out what was wrong.
 Everything seemed so strange.
 It just looked plain silly.
 There stood the short fences, and on the ground, there was the perfectly trimmed grass.
 The gazebo was short and tilted.
 Maybe, he thought, he was just so used to the architecture of Cog Nation.
 Everything looked abnormal here.
 Everything was really small.
 But sadly, everything was exactly the same as it had been before.

 Evina was humiliated.
 He was standing in a completely different world.
 He couldn't believe he had actually enjoyed living here.
-The question, 'Are you toon enough?' popped up in his head, and he knew the answer.
-He knew that he was certainly not toon enough anymore.
+The famous question, 'Are you toon enough?' popped up in his head, and he knew the answer.
+He knew that he was certainly not toon enough, not anymore.

 "What's wrong, Evina?"
 Harry asked in response to his frown.

-"I just don't know.
+"I wish I knew.
 This place looks terrible.
-We'll all have to admit the fact that I'm not a toon anymore.
+I think we have to admit the fact that I'm not a toon anymore.
 I never was completely a toon.
 I'm a... thing.
 I'm a Gearloose.
-I belong back in Cogtropolis.
+I belong back in Cogtropolis."

 Harry looked shocked.
 "What?
 You mean you want to go back there and live all by yourself?"

 "No," Evina continued, "I'll be with Gyro, but I don't feel like I belong in a place like this."